Considering a job at Starbucks?

 Figuring out how much a barista makes hourly after taxes

-Since we’re talking about livable wages, we have to make our final number the amount a barista brings home after paying all their taxes.
-So, let’s break this down.
+When discussing livable wages, we need to determine the final number as the amount a barista earns after paying all applicable taxes.

 As of 2022, all Starbucks baristas make at least $15.00 as a base hourly rate, so I’ll use that as our lowest earning amount.

-Up until 2020, Starbucks based its wages on the state minimum.
+Until 2020, Starbucks based its wages on the state minimum wage.
 At that time, baristas earned as little as $7.20 per hour.
-The jump to $15.00 is a huge leap for the company and its employees!

 In either case, the barista falls into the middle tax bracket, where 12% of their earned income goes toward taxes.